hernanverar/Mr.-Roboger-s-Neighborhood/README.md

 Expected Output: true;

 Describe:  2 = to boop
-Second test: we need create else if statment to return boop if we enter #2 to our textbox Expected Output: true;
+Second test: we need to create else if statment to return boop if we enter #2 to our textbox Expected Output: true;

 Describe: 3 = Won't you be my neighbor?